Littlestone-on-Sea Lifeboat Station

 Littlestone-on-Sea Lifeboat Station is located on Coast Drive, actually at Greatstone-on-Sea, approximately 1.5 mi south east of New Romney, on the Kent coast.

-A lifeboat was stationed here between 1861 and 1928, but was known as Dungeness Lifeboat Station (1861–1874) and then New Romney Lifeboat Station (1874–1928).
+A lifeboat was stationed here between 1861 and 1928, but was known initially as Dungeness Lifeboat Station (1861–1874), and then New Romney Lifeboat Station (1874–1928).
 It was never known as Littlestone Lifeboat Station.